ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 This section is modeled after the template described in Section 3.7 of {{?I-D.ietf-netmod-rfc8407bis}}.

-The "ietf-layer0-types" YANG module define data models that are designed to be accessed via YANG-based management protocols, such as NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
-These protocols have to use a secure transport layer (e.g., SSH {{?RFC4252}}, TLS {{?RFC8446}}, and QUIC {{?RFC9000}}) and have to use mutual authentication.
+The "ietf-layer0-types" YANG module defines a data model that is designed to be accessed via YANG-based management protocols, such as NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
+These YANG-based management protocols (1) have to use a secure transport layer (e.g., SSH {{?RFC4252}}, TLS {{?RFC8446}}, and
+QUIC {{?RFC9000}}) and (2) have
+to use mutual authentication.

 The Network Configuration Access Control Model (NACM) {{!RFC8341}}
 provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

-The YANG modules define a set of identities, types, and groupings.
+The YANG module defines a set of identities, types, and groupings.
 These nodes are intended to be reused by other YANG modules.
-The modules by themselves do not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
+The module by itself does not expose any data nodes that are writable, data nodes that contain read-only state, or RPCs.
 As such, there are no additional security issues related to the YANG module that need to be considered.

 Modules that use the groupings that are defined in this document should identify the corresponding security considerations.
-For example, reusing some of these groupings will expose privacy-related information (e.g., 'node-example').

 # IANA Considerations

-This document requests IANA to update the following URIs in the "IETF XML Registry" {{?RFC3688}} to refer to this document:
+IANA is requested to update the following registration in the "ns" registry within the "IETF XML Registry" group {{?RFC3688}} to reference this document:

 ~~~~
       URI: urn:ietf:params:xml:ns:yang:ietf-layer0-types
-   Registrant Contact:  The IESG
+      Registrant Contact:  The IESG.
       XML: N/A; the requested URI is an XML namespace.
 ~~~~

-This document requests IANA to register the following YANG modules in the "YANG Module Names" registry {{!RFC6020}} within the "YANG Parameters" registry group.
+IANA is requested to register the following YANG module in the "YANG Module Names" registry {{!RFC6020}}
+within the "YANG Parameters" registry group.

 ~~~~
       Name: ietf-layer0-types
       Maintained by IANA?
 N
       Namespace: urn:ietf:params:xml:ns:yang:ietf-layer0-types
       Prefix: l0-types
       Reference: RFC XXXX
 ~~~~

 > RFC Editor Note: Please replace XXXX with the RFC number assigned to this document and remove this note.